sophgo/tpu-mlir/docs/developer_manual/source_en/15_qat.rst

     #Use the pre-trained ResNet18 model from the torchvision model zoo.
     model = models.__dict__['resnet18'](pretrained=True)

-    #1.Trace the model, using a dictionary to specify the chip type as BM1690 and the quantization mode as weight_activation.
+    #1.Trace the model, using a dictionary to specify the processor type as BM1690 and the quantization mode as weight_activation.
 In this quantization mode, both weights and activations are quantized.
 Specify the quantization strategy for CNN type.
     extra_prepare_dict = {
     'quant_dict': {
                     'chip': 'BM1690',